Creativity and Machine Learning: A Survey: Introduction

 \textbf{Goal and contributions of the survey.} The goal of this survey is to present and critically discuss the state of the art in generative deep learning from the point of view of machine creativity.
 Moreover, to the best of our knowledge, this is the first survey that explores how current DL models have been or can be used as a basis for both generation (i.e., producing creative artifacts) and evaluation (i.e., recognizing creativity in artifacts).
 The contribution of this survey can be summarized as follows.
 After a brief overview of the meaning and definitions of creativity in Section \ref{whatcreativityis}, Section \ref{generativemodels} presents an in-depth analysis of generative deep learning through the introduction of a new taxonomy and a critical analysis of machine creativity.
-Then, several ML-based methodologies to evaluate creativity are presented and discussed in Section \ref{creativitymeasures}.
-Finally, \ref{conclusion} concludes the paper, outlining open questions and research directions for the field.
+Then, several machine learning (ML)-based methodologies for evaluating creativity are presented and discussed in Section \ref{creativitymeasures}.
+Finally, Section \ref{conclusion} concludes the paper, outlining open questions and research directions for the field.

 \textbf{Related surveys.} We now provide an overview of other surveys in areas related to the present work.
-For readers interested in a survey in deep generative models, we recommend \cite{bondtaylor21,hashvardhan20}; for an analysis of the state of the art in evaluation in computational creativity \cite{lamb18} is an essential reading; for a review concerning AI and creativity in general, we recommend~\cite{rowe93}; for a practical view of generative deep learning, we suggest \cite{foster19}; finally, for an in-depth examination of artistic AI works (also in human-computer co-creations \cite{guzdial19}), \cite{miller19} is a very comprehensive source of information.
+For readers interested in a survey on deep generative models, we recommend \cite{bondtaylor21,hashvardhan20}; for an analysis of the state of the art in evaluation in computational creativity, \cite{lamb18} is an essential reading; for a review on AI and creativity in general, we recommend~\cite{rowe93}; for a practical view of generative deep learning, we suggest \cite{foster19}; finally, for an in-depth examination of artistic AI works (also in human-computer co-creations \cite{guzdial19}), \cite{miller19} is a very comprehensive source of information.